Gender disparities in rehospitalisations after coronary artery bypass grafting: evidence from a sparse functional causal mediation analysis of the MIMIC-IV data: Gender, central venous pressure, and rehospitalisations after CABG in MIMIC-IV

 \subsubsection{Results from causal mediation analysis}

-Table \ref{tabapplicationresults} summarises the point estimate, standard error and $95\%$ confidence interval for the estimated total effect, the natural direct and indirect effects from the functional causal mediation analysis with a zero-inflated count outcome.
-After adjusting for confounding variables and baseline CVP measurement, we observe a statistically significant total effect of gender on the number of hospital readmissions within 60 days of discharge from primary CABG admission.
-Firstly, according to evidence found by the proposed methods, female patients, compared to male patients, in MIMIC-IV suffer an average increase of 0.14 hospital readmissions within 60 days after undergoing CABG surgery.
+Table \ref{tabapplicationresults} summarises the point estimate, standard error and $95\%$ confidence interval for the estimated total effect, the natural direct and indirect effects from the sparse functional causal mediation analysis with a zero-inflated count outcome.
+After adjusting for baseline age and race, we observe a statistically significant total effect of gender on the number of hospital readmissions within 60 days of discharge from primary CABG admission.
+Firstly, according to evidence found by the proposed methods, female patients, compared to male patients, in MIMIC-IV suffer an average increase of 0.153 hospital readmissions within 60 days after undergoing CABG surgery.

-Secondly, the total effect is found to be significantly mediated by the smooth function underlying CVP levels measured during the post-surgical ICU stay.
-For example, we estimate $\tau_{\textsubscript{NIE}}(1)$ to be approximately $0.008$.
-This means that being a female patient but having the CVP level of that of a man during the ICU stay after taking a CABG surgery can reduce the number of 60-day hospital readmissions by $0.008$.
-Furthermore, $0.008$ amounts to approximately $5.7\%$ of the total effect, indicating that $5.7\%$ of the effect of gender on 60-day rehospitalisation counts can be explained by the time-varying CVP level during the post-surgical ICU stay of the patient.
+Secondly, the total effect is found to be significantly mediated by the smooth function underlying CVP levels measured during the first 24 hours of post-surgical ICU stay.
+For example, we estimate $\tau_{\textsubscript{NIE}}(1)$ to be approximately $0.012$.
+This means that being a female patient with a CVP level comparable to that of a man during the ICU stay after undergoing CABG surgery can reduce the number of 60-day hospital readmissions by $0.012$.
+Furthermore, this amounts to approximately $7.8\%$ of the total effect, indicating that $7.8\%$ of the effect of gender on 60-day rehospitalisation counts can be explained by the time-varying CVP level during the first 24 hours of the patient's post-surgical ICU stay.

+In the sensitivity analysis, we examine how the estimated natural direct and indirect effects may be influenced by unmeasured confounding that induces a correlation $\rho$ between the potential mediator and potential outcome.
+The assumed value of $\rho$ varies from $-0.95$ to $0.95$ in increments of $0.05$, with $Q_s = 1000$ Monte Carlo iterations used in Algorithm~\ref{alg:2}.
+Figure~\ref{fig:sensanalysis} illustrates that the estimated causal effects in the MIMIC-IV study remain relatively stable and statistically significant across a broad range of $\rho$ values.
+This limited sensitivity may be partly attributable to the discrete and highly zero-inflated nature of the outcome.
+Even when strong dependence is introduced between the potential mediator and outcome through large values of $\rho$, the concentration of mass at zero may constrain variation in the simulated outcomes.